Altinn/altinn-studio-docs/content/community/changelog/app-frontend/stricter-schema/_index.en.md

 ---

 # What?
-During the start of September 2023 upgraded the layout JsonSchema used by Altinn 3 apps to verify the layout files.
+During the start of September 2023 we upgraded the layout JsonSchema used by Altinn 3 apps to verify the layout files.
 This change made the JsonSchema stricter and might have caused your app to display an increased amount of validation errors (usually yellow lines) when developing locally in Visual Studio Code (or similar IDEs).